Xenosaga: Individual titles

 Episode I received positive reviews upon release.
 The narrative was generally praised for its complex structure and cinematic approach, while its gameplay was seen as enjoyable despite initially being complicated even by genre standards and the mech segments not feeling consequential.
 The graphics and music were generally praised, although the latter was felt to be too sparse.
 Episode II, which had seen its gameplay and graphics reworked from Episode I, received praise from critics for both these adjustments and the refocusing of its narrative despite the latter's short length.
 The replacement of some of the original English voice actors also came in for criticism.

 Episode III received praise for its narrative and the way it concluded the series' overarching plot, but many felt that there was too much need for knowledge of the original games for it to be enjoyable for newcomers.
 The battle system and character customization also saw praise, although other gameplay aspects such as side activities divided opinion.
 Xenosaga I & II was generally praised by critics; while some more technical elements of the story slowed the pace, the narrative was generally seen as the game's strongest feature, while the general gameplay and battle system were also praised for removing the more convoluted elements from the mainline titles.
 In import reviews, it was commented that the extensive amount of Japanese text would be the largest barrier for those who wished to import the game from Japan.

+Japanese and Western review scores As of July 26, 2017.